 The proposed project duration is short term.
-The construction will result in a road extension and upgrades to the footpath which will be a permanent feature with no decommissioning phase.
-The duration of the construction will have no effects on European sites given the small-scale nature of the works, the distances to the sites, and lack of direct connectivity pathways.
+The construction will result in an improved public space and park attractions which will be a permanent feature with no decommissioning phase.
+The duration of the construction will have no effects on European sites given the small-scale nature of the works, the distances to the sites, and indirect pathways identified.